Browse Our Books

 By Bob Carson

-Foreword by Don Snow; Photography by Duane Scroggins
+Foreword by Don Snow; photography by Duane Scroggins

 East of Yellowstone invites the curious into the dramatic geologic beauty of the Clarks Fork Valley just east of the world’s first national park, as guided by geologist and professor Bob Carson.
+Featuring beautiful images by photographer Duane Scroggins, this book is essential to exploring the geology along roads and trails outside Yellowstone National Park.

-ISBN: 978-1-879628-38-0
+ISBN: 978-1-879628-48-9

 Where the Great River Bends